wp-plugins/simple-google-maps-short-code/readme.txt

 `[pw_map address="New York City" width="50%" height="200px"]`

+2. Can I disable the scroll wheel?

+Yes, simple add `enablescrollwheel="false"` to the short code.

+`[pw_map address="New York City" enablescrollwheel="false"]`

+3. Can I disable the map controls?

+Yes, simple add `disablecontrols="true"` to the short code.

+`[pw_map address="New York City" disablecontrols="true"]`

-2. How are the maps cached?
+4. How are the maps cached?

 Maps are cached using the WordPress [Transients API](http://codex.wordpress.org/Transients_API), which allows for very simple database-based caching.

 Each time you display a map, the address specified is used to generate a unique md5 hash, which is used for the cache identifier.
 This means that if you change the address used for your map, the cache will be refreshed.

-3. How often do caches refresh?
+5. How often do caches refresh?

 The maps are cached for 3 months.
 Caches are automatically cleared (for individual maps) when you change the address in the short code.